Pelvic Pain: Causes, Symptoms, Treatment Q&A

 When you start experiencing pelvic pain, it can be hard to know why it’s happening or where the pain is emanating from.
 Symptoms can be caused by an infection in the area, damage to your pelvic bone, or something misfiring in your non-reproductive internal organs.
 In women, pelvic pain can also be an early indicator that something is going on with the reproductive organs in their pelvic area.

 At Columbia Clinic Urgent Care, our team of medical professionals understands how debilitating pelvic pain can be as you move through your day-to-day life.
 For safe and reliable care that you can depend on, contact our team of pelvic pain specialists or book online to schedule an appointment at your earliest convenience.
-We have convenient locations to serve you in Portland OR, Clackamas, OR and Tigard, OR.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.